trunghieud/OhmConnect/README.md

 10. Create my_test.cnf and repeat to create a test database to use for unit tests.
 11. Do not commit either of your config files to the git repo.
 12. Push your changes.
 Note this should be on your *forked* repo, either on a master branch or any other branch.
 It should *not* be on the ohm_assessment repo.
+13. Open a pull request from your_repo/ohm_assessment/your_branch to ohmconnect/ohm_assessment/master.

 ### Checkpoint ###
 1. Before proceeding further, ensure that you can: